vanAken/CarND-Behavioral-Cloning-P3_VOLKER_VAN_AKEN/README.md

 Hello, [this](https://github.com/vanAken/CarND-Behavioral-Cloning-P3_VOLKER_VAN_AKEN/blob/master/P3_van_Aken.pdf) is my writeup template as a pdf.

-In aditional you find a secound video named [oediv.mp4]
+In additional you find a second video named [oediv.mp4]

-What i do was to Use the keys "w" and "s" in autonomus modus and turn the car in the opposit direction.
+What i do was to Use the keys "w" and "s" in autonomous modus and turn the car in the opposite direction.

-Is the car possible to drive backwarts the challenge tarck? - This is also a hint to answers the question:
+Is the car possible to drive backwards the challenge track? - This is also a hint to answers the question:

 "What does oediv mean!"